 Join Kenneth Park as he presents his lecture A TALE OF TWO CITIES: Moscow & Saint Petersburg via Zoom.
 Please ensure you have downloaded and signed up to Zoom before the lecture begins https://zoom.us/

 The lecture will begin promptly at 10:30am.
 Please ensure you are online before the start to allow admittance to the lecture.
 Lectures are not recorded and can only be viewed at the time listed on your ticket.
-Ticket sales will close at 9:00am on day of lecture.
+Ticket sales will close at 9:00am on day of lecture, unless sold out prior.

 **Link to Zoom meeting will be emailed prior to the lecture.
 Please see note on your ticket.
 If you have any concerns please email Kathleen at firstname.lastname@example.org**